Kickstarting Web3-Enabled Community Engagement in the IOTA Ecosystem

 Moving forward, every project is required to deliver periodical, written reports to the grants committee, informing about the current status and progress of the project and how the received funds have been spent or distributed.
 The IOTA Community Management team will stay in close contact with each project to support them in their mission.
 In addition, the Bankless Consulting team will hold sessions and workshops with the projects and the IOTA community.

 But it’s a two-way street.
 We also expect that knowledge and experience from the supported teams will be fed back into the IOTA community.
 For example, blog posts that summarize the DAO’s experiences will make their insights available to other projects and community members.
 We plan to publish a summary of the progress and learning experiences after three months and a detailed final report after the end of the five months funding period, in which we will summarize the learnings and achievements of this initiative.
-We envision that this initiative will lead to further development of DAO tools in the IOTA ecosystem, which we see as a perfect solution for future DAO projects.
+We envision that this initiative will lead to the further development of DAO tools in the IOTA ecosystem, which we see as a perfect solution for future DAO projects.

 Anyone interested in getting involved with any of the DAOs is very welcome to get in touch with them through the links provided in the list above.
 We are excited about the interest and engagement and are looking forward to learning which insights will be gained through these first steps into decentralized governance in the IOTA ecosystem.